CRICOS Course Code: 095290K

 There is an additional non-refundable $200 enrolment fee payable at the time of enrolment, and a $150 materials fee payable for this course (refundable if you decide to cancel your course prior to commencement).

-A Statement of Attainment will be issued to participants who partially complete this course.
+A Statement of Attainment will be issued to students who partially complete this course.

 All certification documentation will be issued by Cachet Training Pty Ltd trading as VIA Education.